Evolution of an Internet of Things, Nixie Graduation Cap

 LEDs get boring, fast.
 What better way to showcase my time as an engineer/computer-science than with an internet-connected nixie graduation cap!
 This project has been in the works for a little over a year.
 This may be the world's first 200V+ powered mortarboard.
 Don't worry - the current is low!
 Safety is paramount.
 My first design attempt (for my undergraduate commencement) was somewhat inadequate.
 Poor PCB design mixed with exposed wiring made for a particularly poor graduation cap.
 That said, I wore it proudly and without issue.
 The second design attempt (for my masters commencement) proved far safer and elegant.
 I swapped out Soviet symbol specific tubes (IN-19s) for US alphanumerics (Burroughs 5971s).
 Rather than on-board lithiums, I elected to extend a line from a 12V power-supply in my pocket.
 A custom iOS application submits text to a local HTML server hosted by the on-board microcontroller.
 I am already working on the third iteration of the graduation cap - an intelligent array of ZM1350s!
 Two design patent applications have been filed on the ornamental character of the graduation caps.
 Additional information to come!

-Masters II: Electrical Engineering at XXX 2023
+Masters II: Aeronautics and Astronautics at Stanford 2023

 Masters I: Computer Science at Georgia Tech 2020